microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0/Update-MgPrint.md

     - `[LastSeenDateTime <DateTime?>]`: The most recent dateTimeOffset when a printer interacted with Universal Print.
 Read-only.
     - `[RegisteredDateTime <DateTime?>]`: The DateTimeOffset when the printer was registered.
 Read-only.
     - `[Shares <IMicrosoftGraphPrinterShare1[]>]`: The list of printerShares that are associated with the printer.
 Currently, only one printerShare can be associated with the printer.
 Read-only.
 Nullable.
-    - `[TaskTriggers <IMicrosoftGraphPrintTaskTrigger[]>]`: A list of task triggers that are associated with the printer.
+    - `[TaskTriggers <IMicrosoftGraphPrintTaskTrigger1[]>]`: A list of task triggers that are associated with the printer.

-TASKDEFINITIONS <IMicrosoftGraphPrintTaskDefinition[]>: List of abstract definition for a task that can be triggered when various events occur within Universal Print.
+TASKDEFINITIONS <IMicrosoftGraphPrintTaskDefinition1[]>: List of abstract definition for a task that can be triggered when various events occur within Universal Print.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.